indigotech/taq-github-bot/src/data/github/tracks/track-5/steps/step-3.md

-# Thinking outside the box Task
+# Bonus: Thinking outside the box

 We Taqtilers love UX and more precisely, UX based on researches and references.
 Here is a  list of posts debating the use of infinite scroll X pagination: